edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/bot_manager.md

 </Callout>

+## Setup

+Set up bot manager by performing the following steps:
+1. Create a bot rule set configuration through the [Add Bot Rule Set operation](#add-bot-rule-set).
+2. Create a bot manager configuration through the [Add Bot Manager Configuration operation](#add-bot-manager-configuration) and assign it the bot rule set created in the previous step.

 **Key information:** <a id="key-information" />

--   A bot manager configuration contains one or more bot rules.
+-   A bot manager configuration must be assigned a bot rule set.
+Each bot rule set contains one or more bot rules.
 Each bot rule defines the set of requests that will require a client (e.g., a web browser) to solve a challenge before resolving the request.
 -   There are two types of bot rules:

     -   **Reputation Database:** A bot rule that relies on our reputation database is defined through the `directive.include` property.